QubitPi/hashistack/docs/docs/machine-learning/development.md

 Development
 ===========

-The following guide is intended to help developers who maintain or want to make changes to the hashicorp-aws's Machine Learning deployment module
+The following guide is intended to help developers who maintain or want to make changes to the hashistack's Machine Learning deployment module

 MLflow Docker